Baifly/ALS-Pre/README.md

 ### Maxim of Relevance
 - Be Relevant
 With respect to this maxim, Grice writes, "Though the maxim itself is terse, its formulation conceals a number of problems that exercise me a good deal: questions about what different kinds and focuses of relevance there may be, how these shift in the course of a talk exchange, how to allow for the fact that subjects of conversations are legitimately changed, and so on.
 I find the treatment of such questions exceedingly difficult, and I hope to revert to them in later work."

+#### Examples
+Simply, it would not make sense to reply to a question about the weather with an answer about groceries.

+Another example, like this:
+> A: have you gone to see the move last night?
+I was so busy that time that I missed it.
+>
+> B: Yes, it is pretty good!
+>
+> A: It must be!
+Can you tell me the main line of the film?
+>
+> B: Oh, I still remember how handsome the chief actor was!
+And words fail me to describe his wonderful acting skills! …
+>
+> A: I want to know how the story is unfolded …
+>
+> B: the special effects were also unexpected! …
+>
+> C: OK, stop please!
+What you said lack relevance!

+But the lack of relevance may convey other information instead of literal meaning.
+Flouting Relation
+> A:  (Letter of Recommendation) What qualities does John have for this position?
+>
+> B:  John has nice handwriting.     +> John is not qualified for the job
+>
+> b.
+A:  Susan can be such a cow sometimes!
+>
+> B:  Lovely weather, isn’t it?     +> B finds A’s comment inappropriate (for some reason or other)

+  Relation Implicatures  a.
+Pass the salt   +> Pass the salt now  b.
+A: Can you tell me the time?
+B: Well, the milkman has come    +> The time now is after the time the milkman arrived

+  In this example, the utterance is in the imperative so it has no contrast between present and past tense.
+The speaker has made a request but has not signaled when he wishes the salt.
+On a literal level, the speaker is not observing the maxim of relation but the addressee assumes that on a deeper level he is.
+The addressee infers that the request is relates to the here and now.
+The implicature is therefore pass the salt now.
+In (16b), A asks the time.
+B’s reply is not literally relevant to the question.
+A assumes be is cooperating and being relevant.
+A infers that B is relating the time at which the milkman came to the current time.
+The implicature is thus that the time now is after the time the milkman arrived.
+[Please don’t assume this is the only implicature—there is nothing to prevent one utterance from resulting in several implicatures.]
+Lastly, manner implicatures have to do with the form of the utterance.
+The maxim of manner requires that an utterance be perspicuous.
+When the speaker does not observe this maxim, his utterance is obscure or ambiguous or disorderly and this is intended to convey an implicit meaning.

 ### Maxim of Manner
 The last maxim is not about the content, but about the way we communicate.
 As Paul Grice pointed out, the conversation should be perspicacious.
 More specifically, we should avoid obscurity of expression, avoid ambiguity, be brief, and be orderly.